EisKern/bitbank-api/README.md

 Data reception from pubnub channel is started when pubnub instance is created.
 To Receive Data, use `queue.pop`.
-In default, data is popeed into the queue once every three seconds.
+In default, data is popped into the queue once every three seconds.

 ## Future　(if I have time)
 - Add comments to code for easy understanding.